twbs/examples/README.md

 - [Starter](starter/) – CDN links for our CSS and JS
 - [Sass & JS](sass-js/) — Import Sass, Autoprefixer, Stylelint, and our JS bundle via npm
 - [Sass & ESM JS](sass-js-esm/) — Import Sass, Autoprefixer, and Stylelint via npm, and then load our ESM JS with a shim
-- [Color modes](color-modes/) – New example for the Bootstrap v5.3.0 pre-release built on our Sass & ESM JS example.
-Also includes color mode support and color mode picker.
+- [Color modes](color-modes/) – Color mode support and color mode picker built on our Sass & ESM JS example
 - [Bootstrap Icons font](icons-font/) - Import and compile Sass, Stylelint, PurgeCSS, and our icon font
 - [Parcel](parcel/) - Sass, JS via Parcel
 - [React](react-nextjs/) - Sass with React Bootstrap components using React and Next.js